georgezefko/mageai-etl-finance/README.md

 To run the pipeline, follow these steps:

 1. Access the Mage-AI web interface at http://localhost:6789/
-2. Click on the "wispy_wave" pipeline
+2. Click on the "stockProject" pipeline
+- You may want to run the individual ones to avoid errors from API
 3. Click on "Run pipeline now" and "Run now"
 4. Enter the trigger and check the pipeline result